pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Tiki100.md

 Library extras include the sound support for the Yamaha PSG chip and the BW graphics, at the incredible resolution of 1024x256.

-Target specific tricks permit to draw in 4 or 16 color mode as well.

 ![](images/platform/tikimandel.png)

 ### Command Line